-Introduced in 2004, STT is levied on the sale and purchase of equities. more clearly, The income debentures is taxed by the government of India and the same tax is called as Securities Transaction Tax.
+Introduced in 2004, STT is levied on the sale and purchase of equities. more clearly, The income a individual generate through the securities market be it through reseling of shares or through debentures is taxed by the government of India and the same tax is called as Securities Transaction Tax.